tolkien/SimpleVisor/README.md

 ## References

-If you would ike to know more about my research or work, I invite you check out my blog at http://www.alex-ionescu.com as well as my training & consulting company at http://www.windows-internals.com
+If you would ike to know more about my research or work, I invite you check out my blog at http://www.alex-ionescu.com as well as my training & consulting company, Winsider Seminars & Solutions Inc., at http://www.windows-internals.com.

 https://github.com/upring/virtdbg